angular/angular/aio/content/guide/creating-libraries.md

 </code-example>

 <div class="alert is-helpful">
      <p>You can use the monorepo model to use the same workspace for multiple projects.
-See [Setting up for a multi-project workspace](guide/file-structure#multiple-projects).</p>
+See <a href="guide/file-structure#multiple-projects">Setting up for a multi-project workspace</a>.</p>
 </div>

 This creates the `projects/my-lib` folder in your workspace, which contains a component and a service inside an NgModule.